Scholarly peer review: Step 2: External review

 During this process, the role of the referees is advisory.
-The editor(s) is typically under no obligation to accept the opinions of the referees, though he or she will most often do so.
+The editor(s) is typically under no obligation to accept the opinions of the referees.
+However, the editor will most often follow the advice of the referees.
 Furthermore, the referees in scientific publication do not act as a group, do not communicate with each other, and typically are not aware of each other's identities or evaluations.
 Proponents argue that if the reviewers of a paper are unknown to each other, the editor(s) can more easily verify the objectivity of the reviews.
 There is usually no requirement that the referees achieve consensus, with the decision instead often made by the editor(s) based on her best judgement of the arguments.

 In situations where multiple referees disagree substantially about the quality of a work, there are a number of strategies for reaching a decision.
 The paper may be rejected outright, or the editor may choose which reviewer's point the authors should address.
 When a publisher receives very positive and very negative reviews for the same manuscript, the editor will often solicit one or more additional reviews as a tie-breaker.
 As another strategy in the case of ties, the publisher may invite authors to reply to a referee's criticisms and permit a compelling rebuttal to break the tie.
 If a publisher does not feel confident to weigh the persuasiveness of a rebuttal, the publisher may solicit a response from the referee who made the original criticism.
 An editor may convey communications back and forth between authors and a referee, in effect allowing them to debate a point.